atom_modify keyword values ...

 Related commands: none

-By default, atomic (non-molecular) problems do not allocate maps.
-For molecular problems, the option default is map = array.
+By default, id is yes.
+By default, atomic systems (no bond topology info) do not use a map.
+For molecular systems (with bond topology info), a map is used.
+The default map style is array if no atom ID is larger than 1 million, otherwise the default is hash.
 By default, a "first" group is not defined.
 By default, sorting is enabled with a frequency of 1000 and a binsize of 0.0, which means the neighbor cutoff will be used to set the bin size.

 (Meloni) Meloni, Rosati and Colombo, J Chem Phys, 126, 121102 (2007).